Plant Pathology (PLPA)

 Lecture topics of current interest not covered in other courses in plant pathology or other related areas.
 Prerequisite: Graduate standing.
 (Typically offered: Irregular) May be repeated for up to 18 hours of degree credit.

 The course will introduce students to bacteria as prokaryotic organisms, different from eukaryotes such as plants and animals.
 Model microbial systems will be studied in more detail to identify unique strategies that bacteria employ to thrive in their respective environment, whether they are causing diseases or establishing beneficial interactions with animal or plants or coexisting with other microorganisms in diverse ecological environments.
 The course will also cover special adaptations that bacteria have evolved to adapt to harsh environments and how these adaptations can be harnessed to control pollution.
-Prerequisite: (BIOL 2013 and BIOL 2011L) or BIOL 3123.
+Prerequisite: BIOL 20003 and BIOL 20001.
 (Typically offered: Spring Odd Years)

 Master's Thesis.
 Prerequisite: Graduate standing.
 (Typically offered: Fall, Spring and Summer) May be repeated for degree credit.